JohK/nutsnbolts/README.md

 	// which colors the parts in the corresponding color and documents the
 	// intended material.
 The material number isn't used for anything and can be
 	// skipped.
-Sensual defaults are set for stainless/steel/iron.
+Sensible defaults are set for stainless/steel/iron.